-Damien Hirst on his ‘extreme’ and ‘almost tacky’ Cherry Blossoms
+Damien Hirst’s ‘almost tacky’ Cherry Blossoms bloom in Japan

 The celebration of the blooming of cherry trees (or ‘sakura’) in Japan is centuries-old – a deeply-rooted cultural and philosophical symbol.
 Set against a clear blue sky, they are a vision of ultimate beauty, a phenomenon in their physical magnificence, their ephemerality, and also in their almost-parodic ability to tempt anyone with a camera and an Instagram account to stop in their tracks.

 ‘They’re decorative but taken from nature,’ says Hirst.
 ‘They’re about desire and how we process the things around us and what we turn them into, but also about the insane visual transience of beauty – a tree in full crazy blossom against a clear sky.
 It’s been so good to make them, to be completely lost in colour and in paint in my studio.’

 Damien Hirst: from formaldehyde sharks to Cherry Blossoms

 At first glance, Cherry Blossoms feels like quite a shift for an artist once dubbed British art’s enfant terrible – the Turner Prize-winning Young British Artist (YBA) was just as well known for the sharks he pickled as the jaws he dropped.
 But this series is different: it’s beautiful, explosive, garish, yet conceptually shocking in its lack of shock factor.